real-venus/qGalaxy-/README.md

         Rewards:

-        - Galaxy-wide NFT price boost
+        - Galaxy-wide team ranking boost

         - Reputation ranking on a leaderboard